advertise

 Bears: Ucluelet’s got lots of black bears, so keep your food safe and know what to do if you see one.

-Exploring Ucluelet Inlet: Kayaking and Beyond
+Exploring Ucluelet: Kayaking and Beyond

 Travel Notes: A Paddler’s Perspective